 Tree Advisory Committee

-The Tree Advisory Committee is an advisory organization established by the Trustees in 2013 that works with the Village Tree Warden to promote the improvement and preservation of a healthy environment as it relates to public trees.
-The committee provides a mechanism for the planting, maintenance, protection and removal of trees on public streets, parks and Village-owned properties.
+The Tree Advisory Committee is an advisory organization established by the City Council in 2013 that works with the City Tree Warden to promote the improvement and preservation of a healthy environment as it relates to public trees.
+The committee provides a mechanism for the planting, maintenance, protection and removal of trees on public streets, parks and City-owned properties.

 The Committee meets the third Tuesday of every month at 5:30 PM.

 Access upcoming meeting documents by clicking on the meeting.